ruby-amqp/rabbitmq_http_api_client/README.md

 # RabbitMQ HTTP API Client for Ruby

-This gem is a RabbitMQ HTTP API Client for Ruby.
+This gem is a [RabbitMQ HTTP API](http://hg.rabbitmq.com/rabbitmq-management/raw-file/450b7ea22cfd/priv/www/api/index.html) client for Ruby.
 It supports

  * Getting cluster overview information
  * Getting cluster nodes status (# file descriptors used, RAM consumption and so on)